AdobeDocs/advertising.en/help/dsp/campaign-management/reports/campaign-alerts.md

 You can open the relevant campaign management view for any alert so that you can edit the settings as needed to resolve the issue.

-You can also choose to ignore an individual alert, which removes it from the [!UICONTROL Pulse Panel].
+You can also choose to ignore an individual alert, which removes it from the [!UICONTROL Pulse] panel.

 Alerts and alert indicators automatically disappear when the underlying issues are resolved.